- Accepts funding requests that accomplish the foundation’s mission to improve the health and welfare of horses.

 - Unsolicited Equine Research – Individual equine research projects that have not been solicited directly through a call for pre-proposals, such as the Foundation's graduate student/resident research grant - see below.
 However, the Foundation will consider applications for emergency research and for equine research workshops that assist with the prioritization, education, and/or collaboration of equine research.

-- Application Submission Deadline: April 15 (Except for Disaster Relief grant applications which are accepted year-round based on disaster needs See below regarding disaster preparedness grants).
+- Application Submission Deadline: April 15 (Except for Disaster Relief grant applications which are accepted year-round based on disaster needs.
+However, grants focused on Disaster Preparedness and/or Training programs are due April 15.
+See below.).

 Funding Application (Microsoft Word version)